Scotland is a very popular tourist destination, now more than ever before, due to its stunning landscapes, tourist attractions and friendly people.

 Growing up driving on Australian roads I had to get used to driving on the narrow road here.
 Not all cars can drive on the roads too!
 As I was driving around Isle of Skye I frequently saw signs saying that motorhomes would be too heavy or wide for the roads.

-It’s a little adjustment but it easy to get use to these.
+It’s a little adjustment but it is easy to get used to these.
 They do add more time to your journey so buffer this in, as well, as your vehicle size.

 You Won’t See Really See People Wearing Kilts

 As much as we would love the scenes of Outlander when we visit, the Scots only wear kilts for special occasions (i.e. weddings) for the most part.
 Psssttt – if you find a busker in a kilt playing the bag pips then they deserve a tip.
 It’s such a difficult instrument to learn and takes years!
 Plus you’ll probs snap a photo of them and give them the funds to continue playing.